To make it easier to manage your retirement savings, consider transferring your IRAs from other institutions into one IRA. Here's how it's done:

 Step 3 — Decide how to invest your funds

 Once the funds are deposited into your new IRA, you can allocate (or reallocate) the funds within your account.
-Depending on the investing style you selected in Step 1, you can either:

 - Choose the investments that make the most sense for your unique goals and situation.